pynbody/tangos/README.md

 step.gather_property('Mstar', 'earlier(10).Mstar')  #returns both the stellar mass of all halos in the current step and the stellar mass of each halo's descendant 10 snapshots earlier.
 ```

+Note that there is another function, `property_cascade` to use if you to get a property for a single halo but at all timesteps.
 Again, please visit the [live calculations page](live_calculation.md) for more information and examples.

 Profile properties
 -----------------------------------------